asyncvlsi/chp2prs/README.md

 In collaboration with Linc Berkeley, she also added certain optimizations to the translation to reduce overhead (~2020).
 After several discussions with Marly Roncken and Ebele Esimai who were modifying the tool to support their own flow, the entire implementation was re-factored in summer/fall 2020.
 The tool was converted over to the ACT pass framework in 2021.
+In 2021, Ole Richter added external expression optimization that invokes existing logic synthesis tools to optimize the logic for expressions.